 Your baby's body has a fine, downy layer of lanugo hair and vernix for temperature regulation.
 While the baby is starting to put on a little fat, including brown fat that is deposited around the internal organs and helps stabilize internal body temperature, the vernix and lanugo will help keep her warm in the meantime.

 At this point, your baby has around a 30% chance of survival if she is born now.
 The official term is viability, and this survival rate is based on fetal development and weight, which can vary from baby to baby.
-Of course, the goal is to keep baby safely inside as long as possible, but it is important to understand the risks should the unthinkable happen, and the baby is born early.
+Of course, the goal is to keep the baby safely inside as long as possible, but it is important to understand the risks should the unthinkable happen and the baby is born early.

 - American Pregnancy Association - Week 23